brunacosta03/sem4pi_22_23/docs/SPRINT A/US_G006/readme.md

 - New Programmers might not know how to use a specific database technology, but they will know how to use the repository pattern, so they can implement the repository pattern and use it in the system.
 - In our case, we will have a interface repository that shows us different functionalities we can use, and then we will have its own implementations with their own specific database technology.

+#### 4.3.5.
+Singleton Pattern

+- The authregistry is a singleton, since from that class we can only get one instance of the authentication service, the authorization service and the user management service.
+- This will help us since authentication and authorization are a single thing that we have for the whole application, so it doesn't make sense to have more than one instance.

 ### 4.4.
 Tests

 **Test 1:** *Verifies that it is not possible to create an instance of the Example class with null values.*